makerdao/mips/MIP84/MIP84c10-Subproposals/MIP84c10-SP1.md

 Set the upper limit way above the size of the surplus buffer (a.k.a. defuse the MIP84 bomb).

+## Paragraph Summary

+Set the upper limit way above the size of the surplus buffer (a.k.a. defuse the MIP84 bomb).

 ## Motivation

 * Risk has [commented](https://forum.makerdao.com/t/mip84-activate-protocol-owned-vault-emulation/17713/45) on the loss reserves needed for on-chain assets, but not real world assets.
 It [remains unclear](https://forum.makerdao.com/t/mip84-activate-protocol-owned-vault-emulation/17713/21) where the loss reserves for real world assets are suppose to come from.